Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: One particle formalism

-Therefore, summations over the discrete indices \(s\) or \(\sigma\) correspond to sums over vector components in a finite-dimensional space, rather than integrals over continuous variables, as is the case in the orbital Hilbert space $H_o$. \end{remark} According to the probabilistic interpretation of quantum mechanics, \(|c_{\sigma}|^2\) is the probability that immediately after a measurement of \(\hat{S}_z\) on the spin state \(|\chi\rangle\), the state collapses into the eigenstate \(\chi_\sigma\). \begin{example}[Spin-$\frac{1}{2}$ particles] The Pauli matrices form a set of three Hermitian, traceless matrices that play a central role in the description of intrinsic angular momentum for spin-$\frac{1}{2}$ particles, as well as in the representation of the Lie algebra (see Section \ref{Lie algebra}).
+According to the probabilistic interpretation of quantum mechanics, \(|c_{\sigma}|^2\) is the probability that immediately after a measurement of \(\hat{S}_z\) on the spin state \(|\chi\rangle\), the state collapses into the eigenstate \(\chi_\sigma\).
+For the canonical basis vectors $\chi_\sigma$, the components are given by

+\begin{example}[Spin-$\frac{1}{2}$ particles] The Pauli matrices form a set of three Hermitian, traceless matrices that play a central role in the description of intrinsic angular momentum for spin-$\frac{1}{2}$ particles, as well as in the representation of the Lie algebra (see Section \ref{Lie algebra}).
 They are defined as

 Their fundamental properties are: \begin{itemize} \item Hermitian: \( \sigma_i^\dagger = \sigma_i \); \item Traceless: \( \operatorname{Tr}(\sigma_i) = 0 \); \item Determinant: \( \det(\sigma_i) = -1 \); \item Squared: \( \sigma_i^2 = \mathds{1} \); \item Commutators: